 The University of Iceland (UI) and the Marine Research Institute (MRI) collaborate to offer a multidisciplinary two-year Master of Science (MS) program on aquatic biology and fisheries, emphasizing freshwater and marine ecology and fisheries in sub-Arctic environments.
 The program combines classroom instruction and hands-on data analysis, field studies and thesis research.
 The teachers and supervisors are experts at MRI and University of Iceland, in conjunction with other Icelandic faculty and scientists.
 Students completing the program can expect to graduate with the conceptual and practical skills necessary to tackle problems in aquatic science and fisheries.

 The program is composed of a mix of obligatory and elective courses (60 ECTS) and thesis research (60 ECTS).
-The program course content and potential thesis projects are designed to take advantage of theoretical and practical strengths of relevant instructors in fisheries biology and stock assessment, ecological modelling and statistics, limnology, marine ecology, oceanography, population genetics, environmental biology, marine mammals and aquatic birdlife.
+The program course content and potential thesis projects take advantage of the academic strengths and practical experience of specialists in fisheries biology and stock assessment, ecological modelling and statistics, limnology, marine ecology, oceanography, population genetics, environmental biology, marine mammals and aquatic birdlife.

 - Fish Ecology